EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "how-to-find-a-lawyer"

-"How can I find a lawyer to help me understand my rights and defend against an eviction?"
+"How can I find a lawyer to help me understand my rights and defend me against an eviction?"

 "Renters may have an attorney represent them in court.
 In fact, working with a housing attorney could strengthen a renter’s case.
 Attorneys can help tenants raise defenses, ask the judge for more time (called requesting a continuance), or request to have the case sealed or dismissed."